Oregon Coast Trail Updates

 -- #36 Harts Cove -- The bridge is washed out at Chitwood Creek, at the 1.3-mile mark of the hike, so you might get wet feet when crossing it in winter.

--- #37 Cascade Head -- The 2.4-mile section of the Oregon Coast Trail (here known as the Cascade Head Inland Trail) between Hwy 101 near Neskowin and Road 1861 was abandoned after a windstorm in 2008, but volunteers from the Trailkeepers of Oregon began work clearing and reconstructing the trail in August 2019, so it should reopen by the fall of 2020.
+-- #37 Cascade Head -- All of the trailheads here may change, perhaps by 2024, in order to limit overuse and damage.
+The lower trailhead at Knight Park is likely to be removed, and instead a new, larger upper trailhead is likely to be built on Forest Road 1861, which is likely to then be open year round.
+Meanwhile, the 2.4-mile section of the Oregon Coast Trail (the Cascade Head Inland Trail) between Hwy 101 near Neskowin and Road 1861 was abandoned after a windstorm in 2008, but volunteers from the Trailkeepers of Oregon began work clearing and reconstructing the trail in August 2019.
+It may reopen in 2022.

-As of 2018, a slightly shorter driving route may be open.
-The route described in the book still works fine, but when you've drive 14.9 miles from Falls City, the "Keep Out" sign at the entrance to the old Valsetz townsite may be gone, and the gate into the townsite may be open, allowing you to drive around the shorter, right-hand side of the drained lake.
+As of 2018, a slightly shorter driving route is open.
+The route described in the book still works fine, but when you've drive 14.9 miles from Falls City, the "Keep Out" sign at the entrance to the old Valsetz townsite may be gone, and the gate into the townsite is open, allowing you to drive around the shorter, right-hand side of the drained lake.
 Apparently this route, which is about 1 mile shorter, is now the preferred haul route for log trucks.

 -- #46 Peavy Arboretum -- a new trail off of the Powderhouse Trail was under construction in the spring of 2018, which could eventually make longer hikes possible here.